tsubik/tsubik.github.io/_posts/2013-01-05-sass-with-aspnet-mvc4-twitter-bootstrap.md

 ## Sass compiling improvements

-At the end some tips how to improve stylesheet generation.
+Finally, I want to give you a few tips on how to improve stylesheet generation.

 Just type in the console

 <code>compass watch</code>

-And now everytime if you change something in your sass files, the compass will notice this and your stylesheets will be recompiled.
+And now everytime you change something in your sass files, the compass will notice this and your stylesheets will be recompiled.

 You can also execute <code class="inline">compass compile</code> after your project